 List of Approved Sustainable Communities

 The Sustainable Communities Act of 2010 established a shared geographic designation to promote efficient use of scarce State resources based on local sustainability and revitalization strategies.
-The Sustainable Communities program consolidated resources for historic preservation, housing and economic development under a single designation with an emphasis on infrastructure improvements, multimodal transportation and "green" development.
-The legislation established the Governor’s Smart Growth Subcabinet as the body charged with final approval of Sustainable Communities designations.
+The Sustainable Communities program consolidated geographically targeted resources for historic preservation, housing and economic development under a single designation.
+The designation places special emphasis on infrastructure improvements, multimodal transportation and development that strengthens existing communities.
+The legislation designated the Governor’s Smart Growth Subcabinet as the body charged with final approval of Sustainable Communities designations.

 The 2010 Sustainable Communities Act defines Sustainable Community Areas as places where public and private investments and partnerships achieve: